Cedar Deck

 Cedar deck with rail posts

 When I laid out my deck for rail post placement, I calculated each span separately.
-Since the spans between roof support poles vary in length, the distances between the individual rail posts will also vary.
-The span on the front section is 14" less than the span on the neighboring side.
+Since the spans between steel roof support poles vary, the distances between the individual rail posts varied.
+The span on the front section is 14" less than the neighboring side.

-Each span has the same number of posts, which makes the posts a little closer together on the front span than on the side span.
+Each span has the same number of posts, making them closer together on the front than on the side.
 Do you notice the difference?
 Neither did we. :-)

 As long as the space between posts, in any one span, is the same, it will look pleasing to the eye.